 What is posaconazole (Noxafil)?

-Posaconazole is used to prevent fungal infections in people who have a weak immune system resulting from certain treatments or conditions (such as chemotherapy, stem cell transplantation, HIV infection, and others).
+Posaconazole is used to prevent fungal infections in people who have a weak immune system resulting from certain treatments or conditions (such as chemotherapy, stem cell transplantation, graft-versus-host disease, and others).

 Posaconazole may also be used for purposes not listed in this medication guide.

 oblong, yellow, imprinted with 100